All Episodes

 I didn't understand why everybody was afraid of her.

-They were afraid that she was unbeatable is what it was.
+They were afraid that she was unbeatable, is what it was.

-And so 2008 comes along, and here comes this guy, out of nowhere.
+And so 2008 comes along, and here comes this guy out of nowhere.

-But we knew who he was.
+But they knew who he was.

 He'd given a speech at a convention.

-He's young, he's uh Joe Biden called him clean and articulate.
+Joe Biden called him clean and articulate.

-Um Harry Reid said his secret is that he's a black guy that doesn't sound like a Negro dialect.
+Harry Reid said his secret is that he's a black guy that doesn't sound like a Negro dialect.

-I Harry Reid did say that.
+Harry Reid did say that.

 Harry Reid said that.